Prospective Students

 - How does the proposed method work?
 Try to explain it in a step-by-step manner.

-- L3: Critical Assessment (Have a try)
+- L3: Critical Assessment (have a try)

 - What is your assessment of this work?
 Is there any limitation?
 Can you do better in any aspect?

-- L1: Overall Idea (Required)
+- L1: Overall Idea (REQUIRED)

 - My style: